 A penetration test, also known as a pen test, pentest, or ethical hacking is a type of security assessment that simulates cyberattacks against a computer system and is performed to evaluate how weak (or strong) the security of the system is.
-Penetration testing enables a full risk assessment to be completed because it checks not only for potential vulnerabilities but also strengths of a systems security.
+Penetration testing enables a full risk assessment to be completed because it checks for potential vulnerabilities and strengths of a systems security.

 External Vs. Internal Penetration

-Penetration testing happens in two phases which starts with an external pen test and ends with an internal pen test.
+Penetration testing happens in two phases which start with an external pen test and ends with an internal pen test.
 The difference between the two is as follows:

 External Penetration Testing

 An external pen test is designed to test the effectiveness of perimeter security controls to prevent and detect attacks, while at the same time, identify weaknesses in internal-facing assets.
 Think websites, email, file shares, etc.